Journalist * Documentary Filmmaker * Author

-SANDRA GUZMÁN is a prize-winning independent journalist, filmmaker, speaker, and author.
-She has dedicated her writing and editing career to curating stories of marginalized communities in various media platforms— magazines, newspapers, television, books, documentary films, and the web.
+SANDRA GUZMÁN is an Emmy Award-winning journalist, author, and documentary filmmaker.
+She has dedicated her art to amplifying the voices and stories of marginalized people and communities in various media platforms— magazines, newspapers, television, books, film, and the web.

-Sandra served as editor in chief of LATINA magazine, the nation’s largest magazine for Latinx women.
-She also served as editor in chief of heart & soul, a wellness magazine targeting multicultural women.
-Sandra was Associate Editor at the New York Post where she created and edited more than a dozen feature sections focusing on New York’s ethnic and religious communities.
+Sandra served as editor in chief of LATINA, the nation’s largest magazine for Latinx women.
+She was also editor of Heart & Soul, a wellness magazine for women of color.
+Furthermore, Sandra served as associate editor at the New York Post where she created and edited more than a dozen feature sections focusing on New York’s racial, ethnic, and religious communities.

-She is a recipient of many community awards, including Outstanding Achievement in the Arts from her alma mater, Rutgers University.
+The Puerto Rico born-New Jersey raised independent journalist is a mother of two sons and a recipient of community service awards including Outstanding Achievement in the Arts from her alma mater, Rutgers University.